energy costs payment

 Can caba provide me with legal advice?

-If you’re based in the UK, Europe and Australia and you have a question about your legal rights or you want to get advice on a legal situation, we give you access to free telephone legal advice.
-For those in the UK, this advice is provided by Law Express (English and Welsh law).
+If you’re based in the UK and want to receive advice on a legal situation, we can arrange access to a free telephone legal advice.
+This advice is provided by Law Express (English and Welsh law).

 For more information, please get in touch.
-Our team will ask you what area of law you would like help with and will arrange for you to speak to an experienced adviser in as little as two hours.
-This may differ for those in Europe and Australia.
+Our team will ask you what area of law you would like help with and will arrange for you to speak to an experienced adviser, often within 48 hours.
 You can also access free online legal information covering a wide range of topics using our legal factsheets also provided by Law Express.

 Do I have to pay for support?